qbead/qbeadWebsite/content/book/dancing.md

 As you can see, when you drag the mouse faster, the color gets brighter!
 How fast or slow the mouse is moving is called speed.
 Now, did you also notice that if you dragged the mouse to the left, then to the right, the color changes?
 This is because we can assign a direction to our speed, and call it velocity!
 The color of the box becomes blue when we drag the slider to the right and red when we drag the slider to the left.
 The color tells us the direction we are moving (right or left).
 When we represent velocity with numbers, we call motion in one direction positive and motion in the opposite direction negative.

 ::: further-reading
-We discuss the idea of velocity more in our lesson on [vectors and kinematics](/vectors).
+We discuss the idea of velocity more in our lesson on [Vectors and Motion](/vectors).
 Kinematics is simply a fancy word for the study of motion.
 :::

 ## Linear motion: A Three Line Dance